mfumagalli/ImaGene/README.md

 Remember that java must be in your /usr/bin folder.
 In unix systems you can create a symbolic link with `ln -s ~/Downloads/java-XXX/jre/bin/java /usr/bin/java`, as an example.

+### Usage

-Please look at the jupyter notebook `Quick start` for a short tutorial on using **ImaGene** for predicting natural selection.
+Please look at the jupyter notebook `Tutorial_binary.ipynb` for a short tutorial on how to use **ImaGene** for predicting natural selection with a simple binary classification.
+We also provide examples on how **ImaGene** can be used for multiclass classification in `Tutorial_multiclass.ipynb` and `Tutorial_continuous.ipynb`.

-The folder Reproduce contains all scripts used for the analyses shown in the manuscript.
+The folder `Reproduce` contains all scripts used for the analyses shown in the manuscript.
+The folder `HPC` should be ignored.

 ### Contributors (in alphabetical order)
 Alice Beddis, Matteo Fumagalli, Ulas Isildak, Lucrezia Lorenzon, Luis Torada